Toric Geometry and the Semple-Nash modification: Introduction

 {\bf Acknowledgements.} We are grateful to Monique Lejeune-Jalabert for introducing us to the reference \cite{S}, to Ezra Miller for bringing to our attention the work of H.M.
-Thompson, to Michael Thaddeus for detecting errors in parts of previous versions of this work (those parts have been excluded from the present version), and to the \textit{Institut Math\'ematique de Jussieu} and the \textit{Dpto.~\'Algebra, Universidad Complutense de Madrid} for their hospitality.
+Thompson, to Michael Thaddeus for detecting errors in previous versions of this work.
+We also mention that while this paper was in preparation, Mr. Daniel Duarte provided in \cite{Du} a proof of a result similar to our main result, \emph{a priori} somewhat stronger and giving an effective bound on the number of steps required for desingularization, in the two-dimensional case.
+A preprint of Dima Grigoriev and Pierre Milman (see \cite{G-M}) also provided an approach to the Semple-Nash desingularization problem for toric varieties with explicit results in dimension 2.
+In particular it contains a version of our Lemma 12.1.
+We thank the referee for his careful work and helpful suggestions.
+We also thank Patrice Philippon for his help, David Cox for his remarks and the \textit{Institut Math\'ematique de Jussieu} and the \textit{Dpto.~\'Algebra, Universidad Complutense de Madrid} for their hospitality.

 \centerline{\textbf{Part I: Toric varieties}}